Molecular and Cellular Biology

 Dissertation Defense

 To schedule a defense, students are required to have published or submitted at least one first-author manuscript.
 Three to four years of full-time research are usually required for completion of the PhD degree.
-Students are expected to complete the program in their fifth year of study, and support is usually only provided until the end of the fifth year.
-Advisors must agree to support students beyond their fifth year of study.
+Students are expected to complete the program in their fifth year of study.

 Contact Info